 I live in The Spruces.
 Each day I give thanks that I live in this beautiful town filled with so many kind, generous and compassionate citizens.
 When Tropical Storm Irene devastated our jewel of a community and shook the lives of 300 residents you didn’t hesitate to respond and lend your support.
 You aided us in navigating through those desperate days and I will hold gratitude in my heart for you always.

 Faced with being homeless, we began the search for new housing with the expectation that we could remain living in Williamstown.
 Shockingly, what we found was housing that exceeded our affordability levels, did not meet our accessibility needs and would not welcome our beloved pets.
 Of the approximately 200 individuals who could not return to their homes in The Spruces at that time approximately 10 have remained in Williamstown, some of them moving into assisted living.
 Many of those forced to live elsewhere still express the desire to move back to Williamstown.

 The 100 residents who have continued to reside in the park after Irene are now faced with the same situation -- how do we remain in Williamstown in a thriving community as we once had?
 And what a wonderful community we had, a vibrant, peaceful, safe place where many of us expected to live out our days.
-We would like to replicate that community living, have a small patch of green outside our front doors, plant a garden and have the companionship of our pets without high density living as our only option.

 My life is in Williamstown.
 I am a member of Wild Oats Co-op.
 I am a member of Images Cinema.
 I do what I can to remain involved in the community.
 I care about my neighbors.
 I want to stay here.
 So now, in these extenuating circumstances, my neighbors and I look to you, the same citizens who brought us hope in 2011, to keep that hope burning by making available every possible resource for future housing exploration.